If you’re a skier like me, you always want a bib option in your closet or box of winter clothes.

 Why Trust Me

-Born and raised in the mountains of Colorado, I’ve been skiing almost as long as I’ve been able to walk.
+I’ve been skiing almost as long as I’ve been able to walk.
 I’ve skied all over the world and have decades of experience skiing on, testing, and reviewing different skis and skiing equipment.
 I talked to a few different skiers familiar with the Patagonia Powslayer Bib and did thorough research on the product as well.
 Below is my detailed review.

 If you’re unfamiliar with bib-style snow pants, I highly recommend you give them a try.
 They are effective, comfortable, and look pretty dang cool.
 The Patagonia Powslayer hits all of those marks and provides plenty of warmth without getting in your way.
 Patagonia makes some of the best cold-weather gear around and their take on a bib-style ski pant is recommended if you like the style.